keenode/silvvr/README.md

 * You should update `/app/humans.txt` with your information.

 ## Warnings
-* Never, ever, add new files or make changes to anything within the destination folder `dist`. **This folder is removed and regenerated when silvvr starts**.
+* Never, ever, add new files or make changes to anything within the destination folder `public`. **This folder is removed and regenerated when silvvr starts**.

 ## Contact Me
 If you have questions, comments or concerns, feel free to reach me as follows: